Print Friendly

 Introduction

 In this unit you will learn how to ask questions.
-Next we will start looking at negative sentences, which are a bit complex in K’iche’.
+Next, we will take a look at how to construct negative sentences, which are a bit complex in K’iche’.

 TZIJONIKText